-Under the rules of the new competition, a maximum of 15 players are allowed to be recruited from both the Australian (40 players) and New Zealand (20 players) elite squads.
+Under the rules of the new competition, a maximum of 15 players were allowed to be recruited from both the Australian (40 players) and New Zealand (20 players) elite squads.

 The remaining spots of the 22-player squads are made up of free agents, scouted from local competitions, Talent ID camps and rival codes.